Life Transitions Therapy in Baltimore

 Licensed counselor in Baltimore

-Jen works with individuals experiencing major life transitions and the anxiety and depression that accompany significant changes.
+Jen works with individuals experiencing major transitions in life and the anxiety and depression that accompany significant changes.
 She uses Cognitive Behavioral Therapy and Dialectical Behavior Therapy to help clients challenge negative thought patterns and develop emotional regulation skills during uncertainty.

 Justina Stokes, LCSW-C